JeffCoster/merge/express.md

 ## Using merger-dd with Node JS and Express

 Using merger with the Express server module, is similar to any other template engine in Express.
+See: https://expressjs.com/en/guide/using-template-engines.html for an example using pug as the template engine

+- First, Install merger-dd module, using npm.
+- Create your html templates and mappings, in the same way as the browser examples.
+> Note: The node mapping is the same for browser and node use, with one exception:
+>- The node mapping **must** include a path to to the html template.
+That path being relative to the mapping file location.

+Then use code similar to the example below.

 ```javascript